 - Growth Mindset: The belief that people are capable of growing their capacity through effective study.
 Students with a growth mindset are more likely to invest effort into developing their capacity, even after encountering a setback in their learning.

 It is important to note that this research does not claim that every student is – with hard enough effort – capable of being a genius in every subject.
 Our socialization, interests, and particular biologies do impact our success in some subjects and greater difficulty in others.
 Praising a student’s effort without supporting students as they go about the work of learning is a dangerously incomplete appropriation of the mindset research.
+(For a critique from Carol Dweck about how some of her research has been misinterpreted and misapplied, see Christine Gross-Loh, “How Praise Became a Consolation Prize,” The Atlantic, December 16, 2016.)

 Intentionally cultivating a growth mindset in the classroom can help to normalize academic struggle for all students.
 Normalizing struggle can contribute to a culture of academic integrity because it can alleviate student stress over less-than-perfect academic performance and create a context for more honest conversations about how learning works.